manuelvarzen/arjitkp.github.io/data.md

 layout: page
 title: Data
 permalink: /data/
-tagline: ": Unravelling the mystery behind data and sharing a story about it."
+tagline: ": Unravelling the mystery and mechanics of data and sharing a story about it."
 ---